-The school recognises that all matters relating to child protection are confidential.
-The Head teacher, Designated Safeguarding Lead and/or Deputy will disclose any information about a child to other members of staff on a 'need to know basis' only.
-Guidance about sharing information can be found in the 2018 document Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 and the Data protection: toolkit for schools.
-The school understands the need to keep child protection and safeguarding records securely.
-Child Protection records are stored on CPOMS.
-Any pre-CPOMS reports are stored in a secure fire-proof location in line with GDPR requirements.
+The Trust recognises that all matters relating to child protection are confidential.
+The Head teacher, Designated Safeguarding Lead and/or Deputy will disclose any information about a child to other members of staff on a 'need to know Basis' only.
+Guidance about sharing information can be found in the 2018 document Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2024 and the Data protection guidance for Schools (2024).
+The Trust understands the need to keep child protection and safeguarding records securely.